Discover the best tips and tricks I found for managing the home in The Darling Academy's Kitchen & Laundry Management Manual!

 As much as she believes in the natural order to gender, so she believes in the natural and rich tapestry of life which brings with it a variety of races, cultures, and beliefs.
 People matter to her, and she does not think herself superior to anyone, regardless of their title, gender, or skin colour.
 She sees the person, not the package.
 She is categorically not a white supremacist(!?).
 Open your eyes and you’ll see proud traditional housewives of colour from all over the world!

-In its purest form, which fights for equality she loves feminism, and is thankful for those who fought for her rights.
+In its purest form, which fights for equality, she appreciates feminism, and is thankful for those who fought for her rights - for voting, education, monetary, and bodily autonomy.
 However she openly rejects the side of feminism that is man-hating, takes a victim mentality in all things, and promotes that “The Future is Female”...
 How does she explain to her young sons that ‘the future is female’ and there are no marches and catchy slogans for him?
 No, she believes the future is family.
+She also doesn’t believe that a matriarchal society is a better option for the future either because that’s not ‘equality’ in action.

 Enough said.